AriJalk/dotnet-excel-grouper/README.md

 ---

-## 🧾 JSON Configuration Template
+## ⚙️ Efficient Grouping with Sensitivity Dictionary

+Internally, ExcelGrouper uses a structure called `SensitivityGroupedDictionary` (formerly `MultiDictionary`) to assign group IDs.

+- It compares incoming rows to already grouped rows.
+- If a match is found **within the threshold** across all specified headers, it assigns the same group ID.
+- If not, it creates a new group.

+### 🔍 Why It’s Fast

+- Uses **hash-based mapping** to manage groups.
+- Scales efficiently regardless of how many columns you select (headers).
+- Quick lookup avoids expensive full comparisons for each new row.

+This structure ensures performance stays smooth even with over 100k of rows.

+---

+## 🚀 Usage

-Create a `.json` file with the same name as your Excel file.
+Create a `.json` file with the same name as your Excel file with the following template.

 ```json
 {